UMM-CSci-4453/Lab-3/README.md

 ### Some simple tables

-Let's create a table called `master` that will keep track of each transactions on a global level
+Let's create a table called `master` that will keep track of each transactions on a global level.
 You should make it with the following fields:

 field    | data-type      | notes
 ---------|----------------|-----------
-start    | datetime       | for keeping track of when the interaction began stop     | datetime       | and for keeping track of when it's done tid      | integer        | unique id for keeping track of items in all transactions (should be the primary key) register | integer        | numeric id of cash register WHERE transaction occurred user     | text           | who was running the till total    | decimal with two places | (the total amount of money received (or refunded))
+start    | datetime       | to track when the interaction began stop     | datetime       | and to track when it was completed tid      | integer        | unique id for keeping track of transactions (should be the primary key in this table) register | integer        | numeric id of cash register where transaction occurred user     | text           | name of clerk who was running the till total    | decimal with two places | the total amount of money received (or refunded) in this transaction

 Let call the table for keeping track of the items in a transaction `t_items`:

 field    | data-type               | notes
 ---------|-------------------------|-------------------------------------------
-tid      | same as master table    | allows the individual item to be associated to the till transaction pid      | same as inventory table | allows the individual item to be associated with their description price    | decimal                 |in some ways we're breaking normalization by doing this, but a coke might cost 1.92 one day or it might be on sale for .75 another day... so arguably we're not.
-Plus-- someone might be buying TWO cokes instead of one) gid      | integer                 | (group id) we need a way to deal with combo's and this will lets us keep track of which items are grouped amount   | decimal                 |  (how many).
-We might need
+tid      | same as master table    | allows the individual item to be associated to the transaction in the `master` table pid      | same as inventory table | allows the individual item to be associated with their price, description, etc. price    | decimal                 | price for this (set of) item(s) gid      | integer                 | group id for combos amount   | decimal                 | how many of this item were purchased in this transaction

+In some ways we're breaking normalization by including the `price` field because that could be calculated using the `amount` field and information in the `prices` table.
+(See the material on normalization below for more on these kinds of _functional dependencies_.)
+We'll include it, though, because a bottle of pop might cost \$1.92 one day, while it's on sale for \$0.75 another day, so there is an argument for having this field.

+The `gid` field allows us to create _combos_ where a group of items are sold together for a (presumably) reduced price.
+Thus presumably an entry in `t_items` will have exactly one of a `pid` or a `gid`, but not both.

 Consider a table called `combos` (read a bit further before creating this):

 field    |Description
 ---------|---------------------
-uid      |  Unique Id
-comboName|  Name of the combo
-item     |  Should correspond to a product id in inventory price    |  The amount of the combo comboCode|  A number unique to the combo
+uid      |  unique id (primary key) comboName|  name of the combo item     |  should correspond to a product id in inventory price    |  the amount of the combo comboCode|  a number unique to the combo

-We could keep track of combos  with this table.
-It might look like this:
+We could keep track of combos with a table like this:

 uid |  comboName         |   item   | price  | comboCode
 ----|--------------------|----------|--------|---------------